-The CCA Area experiences persistent and systemic deprivation, with 219,600 people living within the most deprived 10% of areas across England and significant differences in outcomes depending on where you live:
+The CCA Area experiences persistent and systemic deprivation, with 219,600 people living within the most deprived 10% of areas across England^{xxxiii} and significant differences in outcomes depending on where you live:

-- In other parts of England people on average live 15 years longer in good health than people living in Nottingham, which has one of the lowest Healthy Life Expectancies across EnglandTM - Educational attainment varies considerably, with the CCA Area containing some of the worst performing areas across England at all levels of education - At the early years foundation stage, all four upper tier authorities fall below the England average on the expected level on early learning goals for 5-year-olds for communication and language, literacy and mathsxxi.
-This is particularly so for communication and language in Derby, literacy in Nottingham and maths in both Derby and Nottingham, where the levels are amongst the lowest for upper tier local authorities across England. - The Area contains some of the poorest performing localities across England in terms of pupils attaining Maths and English at GCSExxii - Fewer adults are qualified to NVQ level 3 or above than England (56.5%: 61.4% respectively)\\xiii
+• In some other parts of England people on average live around 15 years longer in good health than people living in Nottingham, which has one of the lowest Healthy Life Expectancies across England^{xxxiv}

-- 13 out of 17 local authority areas within the Area are identified as 'social mobility cold spots'\xiv - Whilst the overall proportion of local authority housing deemed to be of a non-decent standard in the EMCCA area was at 2.2% in 2020-21, below the England figure of 5.0%, High Peak (17.4%) and North East Derbyshire (12.6%) had high levels.
-Bassetlaw (3.2%) also showed a figure above the EMCCA average. - In terms of homelessness, both Derby (23.6%) and Nottingham (20.4%) had much higher proportions of households that were homeless or threatened with homelessness over the last year than nationally (11.7%).
-Relatively high levels in the EMCCA area were also evident in Chesterfield (12.7%), High Peak (10.5%) and Mansfield (7.7%).
+- Educational attainment varies considerably, with the Area containing some of the worst performing areas across England at all levels of education - At the early years foundation stage, three of the four upper tier authorities fall below the England average on the expected level on early learning goals for 5year-olds XXXV.
+Additionally, 7 of the Area's 17 local authorities (Chesterfield, Erewash, Derbyshire Dales, Derby, Mansfield, Nottingham and Bolsover) are in the poorest performing 25% of areas nationally, with the latter in the bottom 10 of all local authorities across the country. - The Area contains some of the poorest performing localities across England in terms of pupils attaining Maths and English at GCSE, with four local authorities in the bottom 20 of all authorities nationally.
+These are Mansfield (63.5%), Bolsover (62.3%), Ashfield (61.6%) and Nottingham (60.5%) all of which are well below the national average of 73.0%.
+XXXVI - Fewer adults are qualified to NVQ level 3+ than England (56.5%: 61.4% respectively)^{xxxvii} - 13 out of 17 local authority district and unitary areas within the Area are identified as 'social mobility cold spots' XXXVIII - Whilst the overall proportion of local authority housing deemed to be of a nondecent standard in the CCA Area was at 3.4% in 2020-21, below the England figure of 5.2%, High Peak (17.4%) and North East Derbyshire (12.6%) had high levels.
+Nottingham (5.2%) also showed a figure above the EMCCA average^{xxxix}. - In terms of homelessness, both Derby (2.4%) and Nottingham (2.0%) have higher proportions of households that were homeless or threatened with homelessness over the last year than nationally (1.2%)^{xl}.
+Relatively high levels in the CCA Area were also evident in Chesterfield (1.3%), High Peak (1.0%) and Mansfield (0.8%).

-Within the proposed EMCCA Area there is significant variation by local authority across the range of levelling up indicators.
+Within the proposed CCA Area there is significant variation by local authority across the range of levelling up indicators.
 Measures showing the greatest disparity are:

-- Adult attainment at NVQ level 3, with two of the Area's local authorities amongst the best performing in England (Derbyshire Dales (69.5%) and Rushcliffe 67.5%), whilst seven are ranked in the worst performing, including Mansfield which in 2021 was the lowest of all local authorities across England at just 37.8%, over 20.0% below the England average (61.3%). - Adult obesity whilst Derbyshire Dales and Rushcliffe were in the best performing local authorities nationally, there were eight areas locally that were amongst those having the highest adult obesity across England, including Bolsover that ranked third bottom.
+- Adult attainment at NVQ level 3+, with two of the Area's local authorities amongst the best performing in England (Derbyshire Dales (69.8%) and Rushcliffe 67.4%), whilst seven are ranked in the worst performing 25.0%, including Mansfield which in 2021 was the lowest of all local authorities across England at just 37.8%, over 20 percentage points below the England average (61.4%)^{xli}. - Adult obesity whilst Derbyshire Dales and Rushcliffe were in the best performing local authorities nationally, there were seven district and unitary areas locally that were amongst those having the highest adult obesity across England, including North East Derbyshire that is ranked sixth bottom^{xlii}.